jacobjacobjacobjacobjacob/kaggle_titanic/README.md

-# kaggle_titanic
+# Kaggle Challenges
-Kaggle Challenge - Machine Learning from Disaster

-This repository contains my submissions and Jupyter Notebook for the classic Kaggle Titanic competition.
-The goal of this competition is to build a predictive model that answers the question: "what sorts of people were more likely to survive?" using passenger data (such as name, age, gender, socio-economic class, etc).
+This repository contains my submissions and Jupyter Notebook for various Kaggle competitions.

+## Notebooks
+titanic.ipynb: Titanic - Machine Learning from Disaster spaceship.ipynb: Spaceship Titanic

 ## Repository Structure
-titanic.ipynb: This is the main Jupyter Notebook where I perform data analysis, preprocessing, feature engineering, model building, and evaluation. submissions/: This directory contains my submission files for the competition. datasets/: This directory contains the dataset files used in this analysis (optional if the dataset is too large or proprietary, in which case provide a link to where the dataset can be downloaded).
+submissions/: This directory contains my submission files for the competition. datasets/: This directory contains the dataset files used in this analysis.

 ## Results
-Submission 6 was the best prediction, scoring 0.73205.
+Titanic - Submission 6 was the best prediction, scoring 0.73205.
+Spaceship Titanic - The XGBoost-model was the best prediction, scoring